Contact

 Performance

-The following information was extracted from Michael Hill International Limiteds Trading Update, released 27 January 2025:
+The following information was extracted from Michael Hill International Limiteds Half year results, released 03 March 2026.

-• Gross margin For the half, group gross margin is expected to be broadly flat to LY (FY25H1 61.3%), as record-high gold, silver, and other metal input costs were offset by enhanced overall product mix and focused promotional activity.
+• Gross margin broadly flat at 61.2%, as increases in gold, silver, and other metal input costs were offset by enhanced overall product mix and focused promotional activity.

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.